noahehall/nodeproto/README.md

   - the scripts
     - `npm run lerna:help` see lerna help
     - `npm run bootstrap` install dependencies in each package + hoisting common ones
-    - `npm run start` run the start script in each package for development
+    - `npm start` run the start script in each package for development
     - `npm run test` run the test script in each package
+    - `npm run lerna:run RUNSCRIPT` run an arbitrary script in all packages with the matching RUNSCRIPT name

 ## adding packages
   - `npm run add NPMPACKAGE packages/PKG`